orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

         - Test suite passed with Python 3.13
         - Integration test passed with Python 3.13
         - Interactive test passed with Python 3.13
+      - Consider deleting the ebuild if PYTHON_COMPAT is python3_10 or less but only if it is not necessary to keep it in order for the app to work.

     Commentary